5 Great Places for Fall Hikes in Rhode Island

 Catch a glimpse of the fall foliage at one of the Audubon Society of Rhode Island’s wildlife refuges.
-Its ample scenery of roughly 1,013 acres of fields, diverse forest habitats including a pond, streams, a waterfall and even a historic cemetery, put this refuge on the list of places where you can enjoy a casual walk on an autumn day.
+Its ample scenery of roughly 1,010 acres of fields, diverse forest habitats including a pond, streams, a waterfall and even a historic cemetery, put this refuge on the list of places where you can enjoy a casual walk on an autumn day.
+Open sunrise to sunset.

 - Weetamoo Woods

 You are sure to see the red and orange hues of fall dance around you as the leaves tumble toward to the ground in this little East Bay wooded area.
-With a loop trail of 5.8 miles, Weetamoo Woods is a hike that people of all skill levels can enjoy.
+With seven miles of trails (plus another 2 miles in the adjacent Pardon Gray Reserve), Weetamoo Woods is a hike that people of all skill levels can enjoy.
 Be sure to pack a lunch and check out High Rock while you are there for beautiful views at the highest point in the woods.